 During the year, the Group leases a warehouse from Ms. Chan Sai Ying, spouse of Mr. Chung Wai Ping.
-Under the arrangements, the Group is required to pay Ms. Chan Sai Ying a monthly rent of HK\$4,000 based on normal commercial terms or on terms no less favourable to the Group than terms available for independent third parties.
+Under the arrangements, the Group is required to pay Ms. Chan Sai Ying a monthly rent of HK\$4,000 based on normal commercial terms or on terms no less favourable to the Group than terms available from independent third parties.

-All these transactions are exempt from the reporting, announcement or independent shareholders' approval requirements under Rule 14A.3 of the Listing Rules are included herein for information only.
+The transaction above is exempt from the reporting, announcement or independent shareholders' approval requirements under Rule 14A.76 of the Listing Rules are included herein for information only.